All Episodes

 Now, if you're on a terror watch list, why are you anywhere near an airplane?

-I gotta be fair here.
+I got to be fair here.

-A couple were fired, but still many on the watch list continued to work at the air airport next to the airliners, and that means they had access to the airplanes, which means, in my mind, maybe it's conspiracy.
+A couple were fired, but still many on the watch list continued to work at the airport next to the airliners, and that means they had access to the airplanes, which means, in my mind, maybe it's conspiracy.

 In my twisted conspiratorial mind, I'm thinking, let me see, three air marshals on board.

-You got a Boeing Airbus, I'm sorry, an Airbus 8320, you got one of the safest planes in the sky, you got literally a case, those airplanes, airplanes, in spite of what you think, they just don't fall out of the sky.
+You got literally a case, those airplanes, airplanes, in spite of what you think, they just don't fall out of the sky.

-And no, it's hard for people to imagine this.
+I know it's hard for people to imagine this.

 But let's say it did.